The lie of "Quranic Abrogation"

 2- "The Prophet never urinated in standing position" (Hanbel 6/136,192,213).
 This contradicts:

 P.S.
-May we wonder, has God sent His prophet Muhammad in order to guide us into the appropriate position for urinating? !!!
+May we wonder, has God sent Prophet Muhammad in order to guide us into the appropriate position for urinating?

 4- "If two Muslims fight each other with their swords, the killer and the killed will go to hell" (Bukhari 1/page 13, Muslim 18/page 10).

-This hadith contradicts the hadith of the ten who were foretold that they will go to heaven by the prophet (Ahmad 1/page 187-188, also narrated by Abu Dawood and Al-Tarmazy).
-That is because among those ten there were two actually who fought and killed one another in battle, they were Ali, Talha and Al-Zobair.
-According to the first hadith they will go to hell but accoding to the second hadith they are foretold paradise!
+This hadith contradicts the hadith of the ten who were foretold that they will go to Heaven by the Prophet (Ahmad 1/page 187-188, also narrated by Abu Dawood and Al-Tarmazy).
+This is because among those ten there were two who actually fought and killed one another in battle.
+They were Ali, Talha and Al-Zobair.
+According to the first hadith they will go to Hell but accoding to the second hadith they are foretold Paradise!

-5- In various hadith, specifically in the chapters of the ‘Hereafter’ in the books of Bukhary and Muslim we read numerous predictions by the prophet detailing what will take place there.
-This contradicts the hadith by Aesha, the prophet’s wife where she says "Anybody who says that Muhammad knows the future is a liar" (Bukhary 8/ page 166, Muslim 3/ page 9-10)
+5- In various hadith, specifically in the chapters of the ‘Hereafter’ in the books of Bukhari and Muslim, we read numerous predictions by the Prophet detailing what will take place there.
+This contradicts the hadith by Aisha, the Prophet's wife where she said, "Anybody who says that Muhammad knows the future is a liar" (Bukhari 8/ page 166, Muslim 3/ page 9-10)

-6- "The prophet said, ‘Take your religion from the words of Aesha" (the prophet’s wife)"
+6- "The Prophet said, 'Take your religion from the words of Aisha" (the Prophet's wife).

-This contradicts: "The prophet said, ‘Aesha is immature in mind and faith" (Bukhari and others)
+This contradicts: "The Prophet said, 'Aisha is immature in mind and faith" (Bukhari and others).

 These were some of the numerous contradictions in hadith, now we read in the Quran the following words:

-"Why do they not study the Quran carefully?
-If it were from a source other than God, they would have detected within it numerous contradictions."
+Will they not ponder on the Quran?
+If it were from other than God, they would have found in it numerous contradictions.
 4:82

-This verse confirms that anything that contains contradictions cannot be from God, and since the hadith contains numerous contradictions, as shown, it cannot be from God.
-But the hadith advocates claim that the hadith was inspired by God and that the hadith Al-Qudsy in particular is God’s own words spoken to Muhammad!
+This words in 4:82 confirm that anything that contains contradictions cannot be from God, and since the hadith contains numerous contradictions, as shown, it cannot be from God nor inspired by God.
+God does not inspire contradictions!
+Still, the hadith advocates claim that the hadith was inspired by God and that the hadith Al-Qudsy in particular is God's own words spoken to Muhammad!
 If that is so, how could they explain the contradictions in hadith?
-How could it be from God when it is full of contradictions?
-According to 4:82, what is not from God must contain contradictions.

 To wiggle out of this tricky situation, the hadith advocates devised the concept of the abrogation of Quranic verses.